cjcol12/EB-File-Management/to_do.md

 TODO
-come up with my own further tests for ebfEcho and Comp complete function for closing file and freeing mem
+come up with my own further tests for ebfEcho and Comp
-    - test it works as expected

-clean up variable names to look like foo_bar - mainly in struct find \n in output when converting file add error checking to new functions test all functionality extend test script
+add error checking to new functions test all functionality extend test script